Find Your

 The pattern's familiar.
 A board asks for AI.
 Someone picks a use case that sounds interesting, not one that's worth building.
 The slide deck looks fine.
 Nothing changes on the invoice run.

-The first one matters because it teaches the business what a useful AI project actually looks like.
+The first one matters because it teaches the business what a useful AI project looks like.

 TYPICAL FIRST PROJECT